 How to Decorate a Christmas Tree Step-by-Step

 You don't need to be a Christmas tree wizard to have a good-looking Christmas tree.
 Getting your decorations perfect all comes down to a little planning.
 For example, you don't want to put your ornaments on before your lights because you might end up with a tangled mess.
+Start with a great vintage Christmas tree stand.
 To keep your life and Christmas tree decorating easy, follow these steps.

 Step 1: Fluff Your Tree